Kazhakuttam railway station

-Kazhakuttam railway station (Code:KZK) is one of the 5 railway stations serving the Indian city of Trivandrum, capital of the state, Kerala.
-It lies on Kollam–Thiruvananthapuram rail line.
-Kazhakuttam is currently the 4th most revenue generating railway station in Trivandrum district.
-The station falls under the Thiruvananthapuram railway division of the Southern Railway zone, Indian Railways.
-Kaniyapuram and Veli railway Stations are the nearby stations on the north and south respectively.
+Kazhakuttam railway station (station code: KZK) is an NSG–5 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
+It is one of the 5 railway stations serving the Indian city of Thiruvananthapuram, the capital of the state of Kerala.
+It lies on the Kollam–Thiruvananthapuram rail line.
+Kazhakuttam is currently the 4th-most revenue generating railway station in Thiruvananthapuram district.
+The station falls under the Thiruvananthapuram railway division of the Southern Railway Zone, Indian Railways.
+Kaniyapuram and Veli railway stations are the nearby stations on the north and south, respectively.

 Significance

-It is located at Kazhakoottam, which is significant for its proximity to the IT hub of the state Technopark, Sainik School, Kinfra Film and Video Park, Vikram Sarabhai Space Centre, DCSMAT media school, PRASAD film lab, Vismayas Max.Employees of Technopark and VSSC hugely rely on this station.
+It is located at Kazhakoottam, which is significant for its proximity to the IT hub of the state Technopark, Sainik School, Kinfra Film and Video Park, Vikram Sarabhai Space Centre, DCSMAT media school, PRASAD film lab, Vismayas Max.
+Employees of Technopark and VSSC hugely rely on this station.
 Food Corporation of India godown is also situated in the railway station premises.

 Layout

 The station has currently three platforms.
 Recently, a basic food kiosk has been also added.
 A high-resolution, LED-based integrated passenger information system has been introduced at Thiruvananthapuram Central, Kollam, Ernakulam Jn and Thrissur, and will soon be introduced at Kazhakkoottam.